 Now, see how your address column looks.

-We can insert alphabets by using CHAR function.
-Below are the lists of numbers to insert alphabets.
+We can insert alphabets by using the CHAR function.
+Below are the lists of numbers to insert in the alphabet.

 Now we have inserted UPPER case alphabets.
-In order to insert LOWER case alphabets, we need to use the below codes.
+We need to use the codes below to insert the LOWER case alphabets.

-We can insert those CHARACTERS by using keyboard too.
+We can insert those CHARACTERS by using the keyboard too.
 Below is the list of those keys.

-Assume you have downloaded the below data from the web and you need to remove all those line breakers and special characters from this.
+Assume you downloaded the data below from the web and need to remove all those line breakers and special characters from this.

-We have used three-nested SUBSTITUTE function to remove special characters and line breakers.
+We have used a three-nested SUBSTITUTE function to remove special characters and line breakers.

 - CODE function can return the number if you give the special character as a reference.
 For example, =CODE (“A”) will return 65 as the answer.

-- First 32 characters are non-printable characters that can be removed by using a CLEAN function in excel.
+- The first 32 are non-printable characters that can be removed using an Excel CLEAN function.

-- We can insert the characters by using ALT + numbers instead of the CHAR formula.
+- We can insert the characters using ALT + numbers instead of the CHAR formula.

-- If the supplied number is not triggered then we will get #VALUE!
-Error i.e. numbers more than 255.
+- If the supplied number is not triggered, we will get #VALUE!
+Error, i.e., numbers more than 255.

-- If the supplied is the number is not in the numeric format we will get the same error.
+- We will get the same error if the supplied number is not in the numeric format.

 This has been a guide to CHAR Function.
-Here we discuss the CHAR Formula and how to use CHAR Function in Excel along with excel example and downloadable excel templates.
-You may also look at these useful functions in excel –
+Here we discuss the CHAR Formula, how to use CHAR Function in Excel, and Excel examples and downloadable Excel templates.
+You may also look at these useful functions in Excel –